-The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council.
+The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) 6.1 presides at meetings of the council.

 6.2 If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.
+Note: Clause 6.2 reflects section 369(2) of the Act.